 To-do: The very first step on your path to becoming a spiritual leader is looking like one.
 First, you should wear clothes that will represent spirituality in your local (or tighter virtual) community.
 For example, if you do martial arts or QiGong, you should wear Chinese silk clothing at all times.
 If you are into Buddhism, it is time to don those orange garments.
 For any religions, start with displaying any relevant symbols visibly and loudly, besides any obvious pieces of body wear.
 Later on, when your perspective broadens (along with your growing follower base), you may change your paradigm or even invent your own style, but it is important to remember, to always show your “spirituality” outwardly, as much as you can manage.

 2. Claim to be a spiritual master

 You will, of course, never hear a spiritual master talk about themselves as a spiritual master.
-That is well in line with the above point, that they don’t usually want to be recognised as one and probably also has something to do with the fact that spiritually advanced people are more often than not humble and quiet beings.
+That is well in line with the above point, that they don’t usually want to be recognized as one and probably also has something to do with the fact that spiritually advanced people are more often than not humble and quiet beings.

 To-do: You must be loud and vocal.
-People must recognise your voice.
+People must recognize your voice.
 Never fail to acknowledge your own achievements and remind others of how great you are, how much more advanced you are than they would ever be, and how much they could learn from you!
 What is even more important, seize every opportunity to talk about mastery, how you’ve achieved it, and how you’ve even changed the course of spirituality itself, since you graciously embraced the idea onto your bosom.

 3. Talk about yourself… a lot